Are you just faking it? Why successful people fear they’re frauds and what to do about it.

 Enact equitable hiring practices and actively work to increase representation of people from diverse backgrounds.

-Continuously work on DEI initiatives to create a supportive work environment for all people.
+Continuously work on Diversity, Equity, and Inclusion initiatives to create a supportive work environment for all people.

 Cultivate an environment that promotes psychological safety where people feel safe sharing mistakes and asking questions.

-In her article for the New Yorker on the topic, Leslie Jamison reflects that underlying imposter phenomenon is the sense that one’s internal experience of the self doesn’t match the self that is projected onto the outside world.
+In her article for the New Yorker on the topic, Leslie Jamison reflects that underlying imposter phenomenon is the experience of an internal self that isn’t the same as the self other people know.

-The strategies listed above for countering imposter phenomenon involve creating environments of vulnerability and authenticity in our workplaces, so that the complexity of who we are as people, beyond our occupational roles, can exist in our professional spaces.
+The strategies listed above for countering imposter phenomenon involve creating environments that make it possible to act authentically in our workplaces.
+In professional spaces, people from all backgrounds should be able to show up in the complexity of who they are as people, beyond their professional roles.